 Mobicip is compatible with iOS, Android, Windows, Mac, Kindle, and Chromebook.

 mSpy kids review

-mSpy has a score of 4 stars on both the Apple App Store, Google Play, and Trustpilot.
+mSpy has a score of 3.2 stars on Trustpilot, 4 on the Apple App Store, and 3.3 on Google Play.
 Neither mSpy or its parent company, Altercon Group, currently has a profile with the BBB.

 mSpy offers three payment plans:

 - $16.66/month (annual)

 mSpy is compatible with Android and iPhone.

 NetNanny is a parental control app that you can use to:

 - Monitor your child’s social media and internet activity